 The larger thrust of digital transformation is also changing the methods, places, and processes of work, requiring significant reskilling to remain competitive.
 With everything going digital, how do we rehumanize the learning process and build a future workforce that thrives in a competitive landscape?

 - Immersive learning, including augmented reality (AR) and virtual reality (VR)

 - Learning experience platforms (LXPs)

-Of course, none of these trends has any value unless it fits within the organizational culture and ties back to business outcomes.
+Of course, none of these learning and development trends for 2020 has any value unless it fits within the organizational culture and ties back to business outcomes.
 For these trends to align, organizations of the future also need to focus on leadership development, soft skills, better communication, coaching, and data literacy (among other skills) that make a human workforce more impactful than an automated one.

 We’re at a critical juncture in building the workforce of the future.
-If you missed the webinar, a recording is now available for you to watch online.
+If you missed the learning trends 2020 webinar, a recording is now available for you to watch online.

 After the presentation, several great questions came up from the audience that I want to share with you.
 Below are those questions and my best answers.
 This is an ongoing conversation, and I encourage you to keep the questions coming in via the comments section at the bottom of this page.

 Q: Do you think that AR and VR are mature enough to trend?
 Are they more distracting than being disruptive?